 Health system managers typically have data on inputs such as total number of health workers, medicines, and supplies available.
 They also measure outputs like the percent of children vaccinated and the percent of pregnant women who deliver in facilities.
 These are crucial to measure, but they are not sufficient.

 What countries often lack is performance data about the important processes required to convert inputs to high-quality care delivery and coverage outputs critical to producing strong outcomes.
-For example, health system managers usually don’t have good data on how often health workers are present and how accurately they diagnose and treat patients.
-Even fewer managers have data on the experience of patients who receive care.
+There is little quality data on how often health workers are present and how accurately they diagnose and treat patients.
+There is even less information on the experience of patients who receive care.

-PHCPI developed a Conceptual Framework that describes important components of a strong PHC system.
-It is intended to guide what should be measured to inform and drive efforts to improve PHC.
-The Framework is based on evidence about the key characteristics and determinants of strong PHC systems, building on existing frameworks for health systems performance.
-The selection of PHC Vital Signs indicators was informed by this Framework.
-Download Our Methodology.
+PHCPI developed a Conceptual Framework that describes important components of a strong primary health care system.
+It is intended to guide what should be measured to inform and drive efforts to improve primary health care.
+The Framework is based on evidence about the key characteristics and determinants of strong primary health care systems, building on existing frameworks for health systems performance.
+The selection of our Core Indicators and the creation of the PHC Vital Signs Profiles was informed by this Framework.